——Coming in 2019——

 Humans of Magic

-Humans of Magic is a series of deeply personal 1:1 interviews conducted with Magic players and personalities.
+Humans of Magic is a series of deeply personal 1:1 interviews conducted with Magic personalities.
 Instead of diving into the strategic aspects of the game, the interviews focus on understanding the people themselves.

 Magic: The Addiction